HVNT/git-lesson-seed/README.md

 ### Step 9: Pushing your branch to your GitHub repository

 ### Step 10: Making your first pull request and merging it into master.

+### Step 11: Synchronizing your local git repository to origin master.